-All tuition and fees must be paid in full.
-Payment plans are available for the fall and spring semester.
-See payment plans on page 46 for more information.
+All tuition and fees must be paid in full by the published due date for each semester, unless a payment plan is established and the initial payment made (see ) or financial aid is pending on your account.
+The college also accepts vouchers and purchase orders from any person or agency that provides a form or letter authorizing Atlantic Cape to bill them for tuition and fees.
 Cash, checks, money orders, American Express, Discover, Visa, and MasterCard are accepted forms of payment.
 Checks and money orders must be made payable to Atlantic Cape Community College.
-E-checks and the above credit cards are accepted online via WebAdvisor/Self Service.
+E-checks and the above credit cards are accepted online via Self Service.